 \textbf{Certifying atemporality}.
 Given $\R_{AB}$, our goal is to determine identifiers of atemporality that rule out compatibility with temporal distribution mechanisms.
 Consider first a \emph{forward atemporality} measure $\overrightarrow{f}$ that is zero if and only if $\mathbf{R}_{AB}$ has statistics consistent with a temporal distribution mechanism from $A$ to $B$; and a \emph{reverse atemporality} measure $\overleftarrow{f}$ that is zero if and only if $\mathbf{R}_{AB}$ has statistics consistent with a temporal distribution mechanism from $B$ to $A$.
 Together they naturally induce a general \emph{atemporality} measure $f = \mathrm{min}(\overrightarrow{f},\overleftarrow{f})$ that is zero if and only if $\R_{AB}$ lies in $\mathcal{T}$.

-We then introduce \emph{pseudo-channels}, a temporal analogue of pseudo-density operators.
-Recall that the Choi--Jamio{\l}kowski isomorphism \cite{choi75} allows us to represent each qubit channel $\Lambda$ by a Choi operator describing the output state when $\Lambda$ is applied to one arm of a Bell state $\ket{\phi^{+}} = \frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$, where $\id$ denotes the identity channel.
-This output, however, does not need to be a valid spatial quantum state if $\Lambda$ is not a valid quantum channel.
+We then introduce \emph{pseudo-channels}, a temporal analog of pseudo-density operators.
+Recall that the Choi--Jamio{\l}kowski isomorphism enables us to represent each qubit channel $\Lambda$ by a Choi operator~\cite{choi75}

+describing the output state when $\Lambda$ is applied to one arm of a Bell state $\ket*{\phi^{+}} = \frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$.
+Here, $\id$ denotes the identity channel.
+We observe that this output does not need to be a valid spatial quantum state if $\Lambda$ is not a valid quantum channel.
 More generally, let $\bchi_{\Lambda}$ be a PDO with non-zero negativity $\mathcal{N}(\bchi_{\Lambda})$ (absolute sum of its negative eigenvalues).
-In such scenarios, $\Lambda$ remains trace-preserving and linear, but is no longer completely positive.
-We say that $\Lambda$ is a \emph{pseudo-channel}, and $\mathcal{N}(\bchi_{\Lambda})$ provides a necessary and sufficient indicator of its \emph{non-physicality}.
+In such scenarios, $\Lambda$ remains trace-preserving, Hermiticity-preserving, and linear, but is no longer completely positive.